lahirulhr/nova-lock-screen/README.md

     // default background image for lock screen 'background_image' => 'https://magnificentsrilanka.com/wp-content/uploads/2022/01/sigiriya-from-pidurangala-1.jpg',

-    // these urls does not locked by lock screen 'excluded_urls' => [
+    // these urls are not locked by lock screen 'excluded_urls' => [
         //
     ],